rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 like an USB stick, no special card reader interface required (although many laptops have those these days).

-You can create an MBR partitioning scheme on the SD card with an LBA FAT32 (type 0x0C) partition, format it and copy bootcode.bin and start.elf onto it.
+You can create an MBR partitioning scheme on the SD card with an LBA FAT32 (type 0x0C) partition, format it and copy *bootcode.bin*, *start.elf* and *fixup.dat* onto it.
 Or alternatively you can download a raspbian image, `dd` it to the SD card, mount it and delete the unnecessary .img files.
 Whichever you prefer.
 What's important, you'll create `kernel8.img` with these tutorials which must be copied to the root directory on the SD card, and no other `.img` files should exists there.

 I'd also recommend to get an [USB serial debug cable](https://www.adafruit.com/product/954).
 You connect it to the GPIO pins 14/15, and run minicom on your desktop computer like